Elevating the future of mobility: UAV-enabled Intelligent Transportation Systems: Next Generation 3D Intelligent Transportation System

 \subsection{Help From the Skies: UAV-aided Connectivity}

-C-ITS enable vehicles to interact with each other and with the surrounding road infrastructure involving communication between vehicles using V2V, V2X, and I2I communications.
-The benefits of C-ITS span a range of areas (e.g., including improving road safety and optimizing transport efficiency).
-Despite a significant body of work in this area, vehicular communication in the urban environment is still severely affected by the harsh propagation environment (e.g., dynamic obstacles).
-UAVs can offer a more stable communication link due to the flight altitude, ensuring persistent line-of-sight channel \cite{vin_tut}. \paragraph{Flying Roadside Unit (RSU)} RSU is an indispensable part of ITS and the RSU distribution directly influences vehicular communications.
-However, intermittent connectivity, high routing overhead, inflexible communication infrastructure, and unscalable architecture are the key challenges that severely hinder the wide applications of vehicular networks.
-Overcoming these hurdles is possible via using UAV-mounted RSUs due to their inherent features like more stable channel (Line of Sight (LoS) link over longer distances) and dynamic on-demand deployment. \paragraph{Aerial Base Stations (ABSs)} Recently, the trend of relying on cellular networks for ITS support is gaining a lot of attention.
-For example, 5G Automotive Association (5GAA, a global, cross-industry organization of companies from the automotive, technology, and telecommunications industries) indicates 5G as the next key technology for ITS.
-Indeed, cellular networks are able to ensure reliable communication between vehicles and infrastructure.
-However, fixed terrestrial infrastructure faces the same challenges (though at a lower scale) as fixed RSU deployment.
-Logically, the idea of putting a base station on a drone has appeared.

-A relevant overview of ABS deployment techniques is provided in \cite{vin_tut}.
-Note that up to our best knowledge, the literature is still lacking an analysis of ABS usage for vehicular communications.
+ITS enables vehicles to interact with each other and the surrounding road infrastructure to improve road safety and optimize transport efficiency.
+Despite significant work in this area, vehicular communication in the urban environment is still severely affected by the harsh propagation environment (e.g., dynamic obstacles).
+UAVs can offer a more stable communication link due to the flight altitude, ensuring persistent LoS channel \cite{saboorPlos,vin_tut}. \paragraph{Flying Roadside Unit (RSU)} RSU is important in ITS; its distribution directly influences vehicular communication quality.
+However, intermittent connectivity, high routing overhead, inflexible communication infrastructure, and unscalable architecture are the key challenges that hinder the wide applications of vehicular networks.
+Overcoming these hurdles is possible using UAV-mounted RSUs due to their inherent features like more stable channels (LoS link over longer distances) and dynamic on-demand deployment. \paragraph{Aerial Base Stations (ABSs)} Recently, the trend of relying on cellular networks for ITS support is gaining much attention.
+For example, the 5G Automotive Association (5GAA) indicates 5G as the next key technology for ITS \cite{5gaa2019bmac}.
+While cellular networks provide reliable communication between vehicles and infrastructure, fixed terrestrial infrastructure still faces coverage gaps and limited flexibility, similar to challenges with fixed RSUs.
+Deploying UAV-based ABS has emerged as a promising solution to address these limitations.
+UAV-based ABS offers dynamic coverage and adaptability, enhancing connectivity and performance for ITS applications.
+An overview of relevant ABS deployment techniques is provided in \cite{vin_tut}.
+However, the existing literature still needs a comprehensive analysis of ABS usage for vehicular communications in urban environments, which is addressed in the next section.